sbains2/495geovistest.github.io/README.md

-This repository contains relevant projects and experiences for Sahil Bains at the University of Washington
+This repository contains relevant projects and experiences for Sahil Bains at the University of Washington (GEOG 458 -- LAB 1)